My Gridcoin experiment is done

 At the end of the dinner, I got up to leave.
 She told me to wait just a minute.
 I guess there was more indoctrination planned before they would let me leave.
 Yep, the free dinner came with a catch.
 I had seen her watching a particular man in the group, and she went to speak to him, and then returned to me.
 I insisted that it was time for me to go.
 People were expecting me back home.
 She excused herself again to speak to this same man.
 He then came over to talk to me directly.
 I guess he was the Unification Church “closer”.
 He went through much of the same propaganda I had already heard from her.
 I insisted that I did not need to be saved since my own beliefs were strong and I did not feel a need to change them.
 He mentioned the retreat that same weekend.
 I just walked away.
 They did not stop me.

 One thing about all of this is that I really did have someone waiting for me.
 By that point, I had met Jeanne, my future ex-wife.
 She had tried to talk me out of going to this free dinner.
-But, I was on a dorm plan that did not include weekend meals as hers did.
+But I was on a dorm plan that did not include weekend meals, unlike hers.
 I am trying to be funny here.
-But, I know that if I had not contacted Jeanne by a set time, she would have let the campus police know where I had gone.
+But I know that if I had not contacted Jeanne by a set time, she would have notified the campus police of my whereabouts.

-When writing this, I found some information from Moon’s “Unification Church” from 1972 on the internet.
+While writing this, I found some information about the Moon’s “Unification Church” from 1972 on the internet.
 If I had this information then, I would have just gone hungry that night.
-It describes the houses the church had been opening across the United States, including the Berkeley house, as “reeducation centers” and described a church member recounting Moon’s “hurricane-like fury at Satan and the division of the American family”.
-His fury at the division of the American family is interesting to me.
+It describes the houses the church had been opening across the United States, including the Berkeley house, as “reeducation centers”.
+It describes a church member recounting Moon’s “hurricane-like fury at Satan and the division of the American family”.
+His fury at the division of the American family interests me.
 Part of what they were doing was just that.
 They were targeting college students who were away from home for the first time, and turning them against their families in these same reeducation centers I had visited.

 I knew there was no such thing as a free lunch.
-Now I learned the same thing applied to dinners.
+Now I learned the same thing applies to dinners.

 On joining the Weather Underground (www.Wunderground.com)